contextfreeinfo/taca/README.md

 ## Goals

 - Provide core capabilities rather than high level abstractions
-- Still make the core API friendly to use
+- Still make the core API both small and easy to use
 - Choose features that enable lightweight implementation in browser
 - Native player runs unmodified apps in lighter weight runtime than browser
 - Eventually compete with browsers for app distribution